CTheTechGuru/Docker-Projects/SSH Server | Client Project /Readme.md

 ## Benefits of SSH using containers
-* Improved Security - SSH Establishes a secure and encypted connection between server and host which helps protects the application and data transmitted.
+* Improved Security - SSH Establishes a secure and encypted connection between server and hosts which helps secure and protect the application and data transmitted.

 * Ease of management - Easily move from between different environments, making it easy to task, deploy, and scale the application.